Dharmesh-Shah/ItemzAPI/README.md

 Currently we are capturing  requirements for this project as Markdown files within this same repository.
 You can find them under [Docs and Notes](https://github.com/Dharmesh-Shah/ItemzAPI/tree/master/ItemzAPI/01%20Docs%20and%20Notes).

 Current challenges that we are working on can be found at ...
-[Feature we are developing](#Feature-we-are-developing).
+[Feature we are developing and recently delivered section](#feature-we-recently-delivered).

 **Your contributions as well as direction / support from community is much appreciated.**